Steam jet steam compressorsfor process engineering applications

 A nozzle needle, driven by an actuator, changes the diameter of the motive nozzle and therefore the motive steam flow.
 In contrast to the control valve in the motive steam pipe, using a nozzle needle ensures consistent motive steam pressure.
 Therefore, particularly in the lower part-load range, this means much lower energy consumption.

 The controllable version is used particularly frequently in the pulp and paper industry.
-You can find more information about this application by using this link: Thermocompressors for the paper industry
+You can find more information about this application here: Thermocompressors for the paper industry

 Multi-jet steam compressors